celinab23/challenge-regression/README.md

  In the repository you will find two versions of the work: Jupyter notebooks and python files.<br>
  For a detailed step by step guide of the projects, please consult the notebook files. <br>
  For a straight forward version of the python code used for data pre-processing and machine learning, <br>
- please refer to the files on the main page of the repository.
+ please refer to the python (.py) files on the main page of the repository.

 ### Installation<br>
 - 1. Clone the repo: ```git clone https://github.com/celinab23/challenge-regression.git``` <br>